brandonbondig/tgtg_auto/README.md

 ## Usage
 1. **Environment Setup**: Initialize required environment variables for payment card details (refer to `.env.example`).
+2. **Install requirements**: Install the requirements running `pip install -r requirements.txt`.
-2. **Script Execution**: Run `main.py`.
-This is the starting point of the automation process.
+3. **Script Execution**: Run `main.py`.
-3. **Email Verification**: Enter your email address.
-You'll receive a verification link via email.
-Click the link to authenticate.
+4. **Email Verification**: Enter your email address.
+You'll receive a verification link.
+Click the link to authenticate the client.
-4. **Product Selection**: The script fetches your favorited products from TGTG.
-Choose a product for automation.
+5. **Product Selection**: The script fetches your favorited products from TGTG.
+Choose the product you want to automate.
-5. **Time Configuration**: Specify the exact time for the script to execute the purchase.
+6. **Time Configuration**: Specify the exact time for the script to execute the purchase.
-6. **Order Automation**: The script will automatically place the order for the selected product at the set time.
+7. **Order Automation**: The script will automatically place the order for the selected product at the set time.

 ## Files
 - `main.py`: Entry point of the script.
 Calls `place_order_at_time` from `functions.py`.